-WORLD QUANTUM DAY
+WORLD QUANTUM DAY 2023

-Why Quantum, Why Now?
-All matter is made up of atoms and particles which are described by the laws of quantum mechanics, giving insight into the very building blocks of the world around us.
-In addition, quantum mechanics has contributed to revolutionary technological advancements over the last century that are integrated into our daily lives.
-For example, semiconductor chips in our smartphones and computers operate in part using quantum mechanics.
+Quantum mechanics is the science of atoms and particles–the building blocks of the world.
+Using quantum mechanics, scientist and engineers have created revolutionary technologies that impact our everyday lives.
+For example, the semiconductor chips in our smartphones and computers operate in part using quantum mechanics.
 LASERS, LED lights, and LED monitors were developed based on our understanding of quantum mechanics.
 The Global Position System (GPS) that helps us navigate the world relies on the quantum mechanics of ultra-precise atomic clocks.
 Magnetic Resonance Imaging (MRI) scanners in hospitals use quantum mechanics.
 Future technologies such as quantum computers, quantum sensors, and quantum communication devices may offer new and disruptive applications as well.
 You are invited to be a part of the quantum revolution!

 WAYS TO ENGAGE